36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Viburnum

 Viburnum grows 1-2 feet annually, offering fragrant flowers and evergreen varieties.
 It’s a versatile shrub, perfect for hedges or standalone accents.
-Viburnum thrives in various climates and soil types.
+Viburnum thrives in a wide range of climates and soil types.
 Its blooms attract pollinators and brighten landscapes.
 Easy care makes it a popular choice.

 20. Mountain Laurel (Kalmia latifolia)